JoseBlanca/seq_crumbs/README.rst

 Installation
 ------------

-Seq Crumbs depends on Python 2.7 and Biopython_.
+seq_crumbs depends on Python 2.7 and Biopython_ is a recommended dependency.
 The installation manual is located in the INSTALL document.